-Our ability to manufacture products of sufficient quality on schedule is unproven, and delays in the design, production and launch of our products could harm our business, prospects, financial condition and operating results
+Our ability to manufacture products of sufficient quality on schedule is unproven, and delays in the design, production and launch of our products could harm our business, prospects, financial condition and operating results.

 Our future business depends in large part on our ability to execute our plans to design, develop, manufacture, market, deploy and service our products.
-We intend to outsource the manufacturing of our ocean robotic systems to a third-party manufacturing partner.
+We intend to increasingly outsource the manufacturing of our ocean robotic systems to one or more third-party manufacturing partners.
 While this arrangement may lower operating costs, it also reduces our direct control over production and manufacturing.
 Such diminished control may have an adverse effect on the quality or quantity of our units, or our flexibility to respond to changing conditions.

-We also plan to retain third-party vendors and service providers to engineer, design and test some of the critical systems and components of our units.
+Further, we plan to continue to retain third-party vendors and service providers to engineer, design and test some of the critical systems and components of our units.
 While this allows us to draw from such third parties' industry knowledge and expertise, there can be no assurance such systems and components will be successfully developed to our specifications or delivered in a timely manner to meet our program timing requirements.

-Our continued development and manufacturing of our commercially available robotic system, Aquanaut, and our future models, including Argonaut, are and will be subject to risks, including with respect to:
+Our continued development and manufacturing of our commercially available robotic system, Aquanaut, and of future models of our products, including Argonaut, are and will be subject to risks, including with respect to:

-- costs to be incurred by us and/or any third-party manufacturing partner or partners in meeting our specifications and design tolerances; - the ongoing effects of the COVID-19 pandemic or other pandemics, epidemics or outbreaks; - hiring and retaining a sufficient number of qualified employees.
-We have historically been understaffed due to these challenges; - long- and short-term durability of our ocean robotic systems to withstand day-to-day wear and tear; - delays in delivery of final systems and components by our suppliers; - manufacturing of robotic systems units in excess of demand due to contractual requirements or unexpected changes in demand; - · shifts in demand for future models; - quality controls, particularly as our plans to expand our production capabilities; - delays or disruptions in our supply chain, or the need to order supplies in excess of demand due to batch number requirements or price thresholds; - work stoppages, labor strikes and other labor disputes affecting us or our suppliers, third-party manufacturers and other partners; and - · other delays and cost overruns.
+- costs to be incurred by us and/or any third-party manufacturing partners in meeting our specifications and design tolerances; - the ongoing effects of the COVID-19 pandemic or other pandemics, epidemics or outbreaks; - hiring and retaining a sufficient number of qualified employees, which are challenges that have contributed to us being historically understaffed; - long- and short-term durability of our ocean robotic systems to withstand day-to-day wear and tear; - delays in delivery of final systems and components by our suppliers; - manufacturing of robotic systems units in excess of demand due to contractual requirements or unexpected changes in demand; - shifts in demand for future models; - quality controls, particularly as we plan to expand our production capabilities; - delays or disruptions in our supply chain, or the need to order supplies in excess of demand due to batch number requirements or price thresholds; - work stoppages, labor strikes and other labor disputes or shortages affecting us or our suppliers, third-party manufacturers and other partners; and - other delays and cost overruns.